The War of the Realms: Plot

-Wakanda is attacked by evil Angels of Heven when Hildegarde, Okoye, Lady Sif, Angela, Black Panther, Punisher, and the Light Elves arrive to help.
-In Uruguay, the Enchantress raises the dead, but Ghost Rider, Doctor Strange, and Balder ward her off.
+Wakanda is attacked by evil Angels of Heaven when Hildegarde, Okoye, Lady Sif, Angela, Black Panther, Punisher, and the Light Elves arrive to help.
+In Uruguay, the Enchantress raises the dead, but Ghost Rider, Doctor Strange, and Balder the Brave ward her off.
 Spider-Man has allied with the Spiders of Hel to defeat the enemies, She-Hulk along with Deadpool, Luke Cage, Daredevil and Iron Fist, are fighting against Ulik the Troll and his army in Australia.
-Near Roxxon Headquarters, service has been restored with the helps of Broo and Gorilla-Man of Agents of Wakanda, while Blade and Ka-Zar, along with the Vanir Gods, come to their rescue.
-Roz Solomon and Jane Foster fight Minotaur causing Roxxon's stocks to end up in a free fall.
+Near Roxxon Headquarters, service has been restored with the helps of Broo and Gorilla-Man of the Agents of Wakanda, while Blade and Ka-Zar, along with the Vanir Gods, come to their rescue.
+Roz Solomon and Jane Foster fight Minotaur, causing Roxxon's stocks to end up in a free fall.
 Captain Marvel defeats Sindr in Shanghai with Wolverine, Shang-Chi, Hawkeye, and the Warriors Three helping defeat the Fire Demons.
-In Manhattan, Iron Man equips the Dwarves with War Machine armor and they lead the attack on Laufey with help from the Fantastic Four.
+In Manhattan, Iron Man equips the Dwarves with War Machine armor, and they lead the attack on Laufey with help from the Fantastic Four.
 In London, Captain America is helping Captain Britain fight off Dark Elves, Thori is dealing with the Dark Witches, and Volstagg controls the Destroyer Armor to defeat Kurse.
 Thor returns and helps turn the tide.
-Then Daredevil takes Thor to the sun where he reveals that when Asgard was destroyed, Thor threw a seed in the sun, which grew into Yggdrasil.
+Then Daredevil takes Thor to the sun, where Thor reveals that when Asgard was destroyed, he threw a seed in the sun, which grew into Yggdrasil.
 Thor orders Daredevil to nail Thor onto the tree and ignore his screams until Thor can find an answer.

-While Thor is in the sun, it is revealed that Malekith is torturing Odin and Frigga with the Venom Symbiote in Stonehenge.
-In Asgard, Jane Foster meets up with Heimdall in Asgard who tells Jane to not overexert herself, but Jane counters that and notices the broken hammer of Ultimate Thor and lifts it, transforming her.
+While Thor is in the sun, it is revealed that Malekith is torturing Odin and Frigga with the Venom symbiote in Stonehenge.
+In Asgard, Jane Foster meets up with Heimdall, who tells Jane to not overexert herself, but Jane counters that and notices the broken hammer of Ultimate Thor and lifts it, transforming her.